All-optical quantum computing using cubic phase gates: Applications

 \subsubsection{GKP state generation with conditional measurement}

-While basic operations on the GKP code space as well as error correction are easily implementable in an optical context, the creation of optical GKP codewords still has not been accomplished 20 years after the original GKP proposal.
-However, a creation scheme as old as the code itself can also be found in the original Ref.~\cite{GKP}: let a controlled phase rotation gate act upon a squeezed vacuum together with a ``meter'' and then measure the meter's phase (more recently, in Ref.~\cite{Weigand2020}, this idea was revisited with a focus on an implementation in the circuit-QED platform).
+While basic operations on the GKP code space as well as error correction are easily implementable in an optical context, the creation of high-quality optical GKP codewords still has not been accomplished 20 years after the original GKP proposal \footnote{However, note that there is a very recent quantum optical experiment demonstrating the creation of photonic states with GKP-type features \cite{KonnoExperimentalGKP}}.
+However, a creation scheme as old as the code itself can also be found in the original Ref.~\cite{GKP}: Let a controlled phase rotation gate act upon a squeezed vacuum together with a ``meter'' and then measure the meter's phase.
+More recently, in Ref.~\cite{Weigand2020}, this idea was revisited with a focus on an implementation in the circuit-QED platform.
 We shall discuss this particular concept for GKP state generation in a little more detail.

 Here, we intend to propose a slightly altered version, tailored to work in a purely optical setting, based on the presented decompositions.
 First, we start with a squeezed vacuum together with a displaced state as a meter.
 Second, we replace the controlled phase rotation gate with our approximation to obtain